RyanJulyan/Flask-BDA/README.md

 > **Note:** Still to be tested for all connection types!

 > Database connections are quick and easy in Flask-BDA.
-You can have 1 more multiple databases, and different tenants can have their own database connections as well as their own database type (SQLite, MySQL, SQL Server, PostgreSQL)
+You can have 1 or multiple databases, and different tenants can have their own database connections as well as their own database type (SQLite, MySQL, SQL Server, PostgreSQL)

 > By default, Flask-BDA has a SQLite database set up.
-This is really because then you do not require addtional infistructure to set it up and get going.
+This is really because then you do not require addtional infistructure to set it up and get going, so makes SQLite a fast and easy choice.

+## MySQL
+To change the default database:
 * Open the file `config.py`
 * You can quickly comment out the `DATABASE_ENGINE` for SQLite, and for example comment in the mysql `DATABASE_ENGINE`.